What is ‘minimum share capital’ and how do Estonian companies register it?

 The e-Business Register is one of the first services of the Estonian Centre of Registers and Information Systems, being…www.rik.ee

-In order to defer paying the share capital, there are two sections on the company registration form that you need to pay attention to.
+In order to delay paying the share capital, there are two sections on the company registration form that you need to pay attention to.
 First, there is a section specifically about capital, which you open up by clicking ‘enter the capital’.
 The screenshot below shows what you’ll see there:

 Once you have decided the capital amount, simply click ‘establish the company without making capital contribution’.
 After that, you can save the changes and return to the main screen of the application page.